HotcakesCommerce/AddProductToCartModule/README.md

 This project is NOT MEANT FOR PRODUCTION.
 You should only use this as a reference or proof of concept to show how a product may be added to a shopping cart in Hotcakes Commerce programmatically.

+## About Hotcakes Commerce

+[Hotcakes Commerce](https://hotcakescommerce.com) is an e-commerce solution that empowers developers and designers alike to be able to actually fulfill client requirements when building an online store.
+We believe that e-commerce should be easier, for EVERYONE on your team.

 ---

 ## Getting Started